rajagopal2004/fine-tuning-SLM/README.md

 # fine-tuning-SLM

-Certainly!
-Here's a creative elaboration of your process and the challenge you encountered:

 ---

 In the bustling lab of innovation, a researcher named Alex embarked on an ambitious project.
 Alex had two files, `questions.csv` and `inputQuestions.csv`, each playing a crucial role in the grand scheme. `questions.csv` contained a treasure trove of questions, meticulously crafted to unlock the potential of Gemini, an AI model with a knack for generating thoughtful inquiries.